justinleetyler/justinleetyler.github.io/catalog.md

 > Great Disappointment -p.
 167 -f
 > His [Joseph Smith] was unabashedly masculine and unapologetically majestic -p.
 178 -q
 > 'The book of morman as ''choloform in print.'''Mark Twain -p.
 182 -q
 > Mormons continued to accept the Bible as God's word only 'as far as it is translated correctly.' -p.
-186 -qProven. -- Computer data (1 program). -- Proven.com, c2011. -- Title from homepage. -- Mode of Access: World Wide Web (http://www.proven.com). -- DDC 331.
+186 -q

 ### pure-m-3
 Pure Moods III. -- Computer data. -- Beverly Hills, Calif: Virgin Records America, 2000. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.67.